|Ordered||24 May 1938|

 11 Nov 1942

-While operating against the Torch landings the boat was depth charges by an Allied destroyer and damaged, forcing the boat to abort its attack and leave for repairs.
-After being unable to fully repair the boat she aborted to France.
+While operating against the Torch landings in North Africa, damage caused by depth charges from an Allied destroyer forced the boat to withdraw to attempt running repairs.
+These proved inadequate and U-108 was forced to return to France.
 (Sources: Blair, vol 2, page 109)

 10 Feb 1943